nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-#Pied Piper
+# Pied Piper

-Pied Piper is a user-friendly task management application tailored for current and future university student leaders.
+Pied Piper is a user-friendly task management and performance tracker application tailored for current and future university student leaders.
 The app helps them stay organised and prepare for real-world situations by helping them manage project groups, and simulate the real world review system.
 Key features include creating tasks, assigning tasks to team members, setting due dates, rating completed tasks out of 5, and providing feedback through comments.
 The ability to seamlessly toggle